 The McNab Alumni Legacy Program will take place June 7-8, 2018.
 The purpose of the McNab Program is to equip families with strategies for the college search and application process.
 The program is open to children and grandchildren of Davidson alumni who are rising 11th and 12th graders, but is best-suited for students entering their junior year.

 Deans and directors of admission from other colleges and universities and several seasoned college counselors from high schools and community-based organizations around the country will join us for the program.

 The McNab program begins at noon on Thursday, June 7, and ends late in the afternoon on Friday, June 8 (see our schedule page for a past/sample schedule).
 Each student and family member attending the program pays a $100 fee.
 This subsidized fee helps to defray the cost of meals, materials, and visiting counselors.
 In addition, families are responsible for their own travel and lodging expenses.

 To ensure that each family receives personal attention, attendees are selected by a lottery process.
 The lottery is limited to approximately 60 families.
 McNab is an exceptionally popular program and each year has a waitlist.
 One of the main benefits of the program is its one-to-one personal advising.
 For this reason, the program must remain small.

-Lottery entries were accepted online between Monday, Feb.
-27, at 9 a.m. and Monday, March 6, at 11:59 p.m.
+Lottery entries will be accepted online during a week-long period, typically late February or early March.
 The time stamp for the registration will not determine acceptance into the program.
 Program participants will be selected at random by a computer system, which will also generate a random waitlist.
 If a registered participant declines his/her position, the first person on the waitlist will be offered a place in the program, and so on.

 If a student is accepted and has a sibling who has also registered for McNab the same year, the other sibling will also be admitted.